-

 VFiPPs were designed for, and are best suited to, upside-down manual lever machines such as the upcoming JLeverX 58 mm.
 In the meantime, the Flair58 or similar levers are highly recommended.

 VFiPPs also work on flat 9 bar pump machines, but may perform better on espresso machines with pre‑infusion, and better still on machines with full pressure‑profile control.
+Note, for pump espresso machines a deep 35mm basket is required.

 Additional Components That May Be Required